AchrafeElalaoui/POO-JAVA/TP4/README.md

-# TP3
+# TP4
-In this practical work we will manage "exceptions",to do that we're going to solve tree exercises. to see the practical work click
+In this practical work we will manage "Collections",to do that we're going to solve tree exercises. to see the practical work click
 ## Exercises 1
 In this Exercise we will manage "Lists" ,we will create a class named `Produit`, and we will use a `List` of it, and solve these questions :